Singapura at a glance:

 Your Singapura should see a veterinarian once a year for a check-up, increasing to twice a year once your cat reaches seven.

 All of the images in this article are of our Singapura cat, Levi, who sadly passed away in March 2017.
 He grew up with two small children, two dogs and other cats without a problem.
-They really are a beautiful natured cat who gets along with absolutely everybody.
+They are a beautiful natured cat and get along with everybody.
 Thank you to Kim for bringing Levi into our lives.

 Desmond Morris, Cat Breeds of the World.